 TGbe editor: insert the following paragraphs:

-A TWT scheduling EHT AP, with dot11RestrictedTWTOptionImplemented set to true, should set the the “TWT Protection” bit of the “Request Type field format” field to 1 to indicate that the rTWT service period will be NAV-protected before the start time of the rTWT SP.
+A TWT scheduling EHT AP, with dot11RestrictedTWTOptionImplemented set to true, should set the the “TWT Protection” bit of the “Request Type field format” field to 1 to indicate that the rTWT service period will be NAV-protected before the starting time of the rTWT SP.
+Such rTWT service period is called a NAV-protected rTWT service period.

-If the “TWT Protection” bit is set to 1, the TWT scheduling EHT AP may increase the TXOPLimit value to encompass the rTWT service period.
-During the corresponding TXOP gained by the TWT scheduling EHT AP, the non-AP TWT EHT STA with dot11RestrictedTWTOptionImplemented set to true may contend the medium and ends its TXOP before the starting time of the rTWT SP.
+If the “TWT Protection” bit is set to 1, the TWT scheduling EHT AP shall schedule for transmission a frame to reserve a TXOP overlapping the rTWT service period.

+NOTE: During the corresponding TXOP gained by the TWT scheduling EHT AP and before the beginning of the rTWT SP, the TWT scheduling EHT AP may solicit any non-AP STAs to transmit any frames.

+Upon the reception of a frame from the TWT scheduling EHT AP reserving a TXOP overlapping a NAV-protected rTWT service period, a r-TWT scheduled STA shall set its NAV until the beginning of the rTWT service period.